 Dear friend,

-Mr.Madhu has dealt in detail about the difficulties always faced by any person including the HR dealing with an IR situation culminated in an illegal strike or a wild cat strike or even a legal strike by workmen.
-In the first place, Industrial Relations is a complex subject-matter and its effective handling depends upon the concerned manager's thorough understanding of Industrial Psychology, Labour Laws, Management's IR Policy, Company's financial position, the genuineness of the demands raised and the factual circumstances leading to the strike, the timing of the strike, necessary negotiation techniques etc. Like as aptly said by Madhu that sense of defeat is always imminent if you attach too much of importance to your role-play.
-An effective IR Expert's role should be that of a buffer between the parties in conflict.
-Otherwise sooner or later it will become a thankless job.
+Mr. Madhu has discussed in detail the difficulties always faced by any person, including HR, dealing with an IR situation culminating in an illegal strike, a wildcat strike, or even a legal strike by workmen.
+Industrial Relations is a complex subject, and its effective handling depends on the concerned manager's thorough understanding of Industrial Psychology, Labour Laws, Management's IR Policy, the Company's financial position, the genuineness of the demands raised, the factual circumstances leading to the strike, the timing of the strike, necessary negotiation techniques, etc. As aptly stated by Madhu, a sense of defeat is always imminent if you attach too much importance to your role-play.
+An effective IR Expert's role should be that of a buffer between the conflicting parties; otherwise, sooner or later, it will become a thankless job.
 Let me narrate an anecdote in this connection:

-In the early 1950s,the General Manager of a big textile mill in the southern part of TamilNadu was given a free-hand to deal with the issue of revision of wages of the workmen with the caveat of protecting the financial commitments of the company.
-So he took a tough stand in the negotiations and put forth a counter-demand of proportionate hike in the work load without accepting the reasonable suggestion of the union to upgrade the plant and machinery which eventually led to a long-lasting strike and violence resulting in the dismissal of some 30 workmen who happened to be the union office-bearers.
-Situation worsened to lock-out consequent on the illegal strike.
-However, after some months a settlement was forged out regarding wage-revision and normalcy restored at the intervention of the State Government.
-But the GM influenced the Management and rejected the truce of taking back the dismissed workmen.
-Therefore, the issue of dismissal of the 30 workmen was referred for adjudication.
-It took almost 10 years and some time in the middle of 1961, an award was passed ordering reinstatement of all the 30 dismissed workmen ( some of them died in the mean time ) with back-wages, continuity of service and all attendant benefits.
-The next day morning when the GM's car entered the main gate of the mills as usual, unusually the gate was not opened wide but a security guard came out and handed over an envelope to the GM seated on the rear and another to the driver.
-No sooner than the GM started opening the cover, the driver got down, opened the rear door and politely told the GM to get down forthwith so that he can move the car inside the mills as per the instructions given to him and placed down the GM's lunch box on the side of the road.
-By the same time a procession of the reinstated workmen was slowly approaching the gate.
+In the early 1950s, the General Manager of a large textile mill in the southern part of Tamil Nadu was given a free hand to deal with the issue of revising wages for the workers while protecting the company's financial commitments.
+He took a tough stance in negotiations, proposing a proportionate increase in workload without accepting the union's reasonable suggestion to upgrade the plant and machinery.
+This led to a prolonged strike and violence, resulting in the dismissal of around 30 workers who were union office-bearers.
+The situation deteriorated into a lockout due to the illegal strike.
+After several months, a settlement was reached regarding wage revision, and normalcy was restored with the intervention of the State Government.
+However, the GM influenced the Management to reject the truce of rehiring the dismissed workers, leading to an adjudication on the dismissal issue.
+It took nearly 10 years, and by the middle of 1961, an award was passed ordering the reinstatement of all 30 dismissed workers (some of whom had passed away in the meantime) with back wages, continuity of service, and all associated benefits.
+The next morning, as the GM's car arrived at the mill gate, a security guard handed over an envelope to the GM and another to the driver.
+The driver promptly asked the GM to alight, moved the car inside, and placed the GM's lunchbox by the roadside.
+Meanwhile, a procession of reinstated workers approached the gate.

 From India, Salem

-Both Mr. Madhuji and Umakanthanji have very candidly expressed their views which are very useful and guiding to all HR/IR people.
+Both Mr. Madhuji and Umakanthanji have very candidly expressed their views, which are very useful and guiding to all HR/IR people.
 There is hardly anything left to add in their posts.

-It is my experience, that many IR/HR people just shrug their shoulders and tell me that strike in a factory is not an IR/HR problem.
-It is problem of Legal Section/Department and so their department has nothing to do with strike.
+In my experience, many IR/HR people simply shrug their shoulders and tell me that a strike in a factory is not an IR/HR problem.
+They claim it is a problem for the Legal Section/Department, and therefore, their department has nothing to do with the strike.
+I think I have not come across a better joke than this.

 From India, Kolhapur